AISA-AISuperAgency/aisa-decision-intelligence-layer/README.md

 ## Evidence of Execution

 - **Pitch Arcade** — live system for early-stage signal extraction and evaluation
-- **Pilot Intake Engine (PIE)** — structured intake layer in active development
+- **Pilot Intake Engine (PIE)** — structured intake layer currently being implemented
-- **AICitySim** — multi-agent simulation framework in development
+- **AICitySim (Hamlet-1)** — first simulation layer in development (100-agent model)

-These are early but functional steps toward a broader Decision Intelligence system.
+Initial development is focused on real decision scenarios, including funding models, coordination systems, and reputation dynamics.

+A working prototype of the intake → simulation → output flow is currently being assembled and will be demonstrated in upcoming pilot scenarios.

 ---